 - 3 oz cream cheese, room temperature

-- 2 tbsp powdered sweetener (Swerve Confectioners or other)
+- 2 tablespoon powdered sweetener (Swerve Confectioners or other)

 Instructions